 A traditional novelist or non-fiction author might spend an age researching before submitting a book proposal.
 If they get accepted and paid an advance, they have to go and write.
 A lot.
 Then when the book’s published, they do a huge amount of marketing for months, and hope it sells more than a handful of copies.

 For a freelance blogger, on the other hand, online research is the norm.
 Other writers can take weeks or months to research their next piece, but you can research a short blog post in no time if you know how to search the internet efficiently or talk to a few people via forums, email, or social networks.

 Because freelance blogging is usually an ongoing gig, you get to know your clients and topics so well that you never run out of ideas.
-Often, you aren’t expected to pitch stories anymore but simply write them up and submit them, knowing they’ll be accepted.
+Sometimes, you aren’t even expected to pitch stories anymore but simply write them up and submit them, knowing they’ll be accepted.

 You can write faster on these familiar topics by now, so you earn more in less time.
 And with a steady flow of income from your regular ongoing projects, you don’t have to spend so much time chasing new clients.